 Bromley Healthcare has a robust system of risk management embedded across the organisation to effectively identify, evaluate, manage and mitigate the risks that we face.
 Risk registers are reviewed as part of an integral agenda item at the Board, all sub-committees and the Executive meeting.
 As part of our continual evolvement of our risk management approach the current Datix system has been upgraded to provide greater functionality for users and improved reporting.
-Our internal auditors also review our risk management framework as part of their cyclical audit programme.
+Our internal auditors also review our risk management framework as part of their cyclical audit programme; the latest rating was 'Significant assurance with minor opportunities for improvement'.
+A weekly risk meeting (attended by the Chief Executive, Medical Director and Chief Nurse) reviews risks, incidents, complaints and plaudits to ensure that any immediate learning arising is disseminated quickly.
+The Programme Management Office, which has been recently established, monitors the implementation of all projects across the organisation and any resultant risks.